Organic thiocyanates

 Organic thiocyanates are organic compounds containing the functional group RSCN. the organic group is attached to sulfur: R−S−C≡N has a S–C single bond and a C≡N triple bond.

 Organic thiocyanates are valued building blocks.
 They allow to access efficiently various sulfur containing functional groups and scaffolds.

 Synthesis

 Several synthesis routes exist, the most common being the reaction between alkyl halides and alkali thiocyanate in aqueous media.
 Illustrative is the preparation of isopropyl thiocyanate by treatment of isopropyl bromide with sodium thiocyanate in boiling ethanol.
 The main complication with this route is the competing formation of alkyisothiocyanates.
 "SN1-type" substrates (e.g., benzyl halides) tend to give the isothiocyanate derivatives.

-Some organic thiocyanates are generated by cyanation of organosulfur compounds.
-Sulfenyl chlorides (RSCl) and thiosulfates (RSSO3−) react with alkali metal cyanides to give thiocyanates with displacement of chloride and sulfite, respectively.
+Some organic thiocyanates are generated by cyanation of some organosulfur compounds.
+Sulfenyl thiosulfates (RSSO3−) react with alkali metal cyanides to give thiocyanates with displacement of sulfite.
+This approach has been applied to allyl thiocyanate:

+Sulfenyl chlorides (RSCl) also convert to thiocyanates.

+Aryl thiocyanates are traditionally produced by the Sandmeyer reaction, which involves combining copper(I) thiocyanate and diazonium salts:

-Arylthiocyanates can often be obtained by thiocyanogenation, i.e. the reaction of thiocyanogen.
+Some arylthiocyanates can also often be obtained by thiocyanogenation, i.e. the reaction of thiocyanogen.
 This reaction is favored for electron-rich aromatic substrates.

+Structure

+In methyl thiocyanate, N≡C and C\sS distances are 116 and 176 pm.
+By contrast, N=C and C=S distances are 117 and 158 pm in isothiocyanates.